itsims007/Capturing-packets-and-using-filters/README.md

 <h2>Task 3<h2>

-  Use a display filter to detect HTTPS packets:
+  -Use a display filter to detect HTTPS packets:

   -To display certain packets in an existing packet capture, use a display filter.